gol2em/polynomial-solver/PARAMETERS.md

 - Limit subdivision depth
 - Faster but may miss small root regions
 - Useful for quick exploratory runs

+### `--max-boxes <value>`

+The maximum number of boxes allowed at any single depth level before declaring a degenerate case.

+- **Range:** > 0
+- **Default:** 1000
+- **Meaning:** If the number of boxes at a given depth exceeds this threshold, the solver terminates and returns a degeneracy marker

+**Purpose:** Detect degenerate cases such as:
+- Multiple roots with high multiplicity
+- Infinite solution sets (e.g., a curve of roots in 2D systems)
+- Numerical instabilities causing excessive subdivision

+**Higher values** (e.g., 5000):
+- Allow more boxes before declaring degeneracy
+- May take longer to detect degenerate cases
+- Useful for systems with many isolated roots

+**Lower values** (e.g., 100):
+- Detect degeneracy earlier
+- Faster termination for degenerate cases
+- May prematurely terminate for systems with many roots

+**Degeneracy marker:** When degeneracy is detected, the solver returns a special marker box with:
+- `depth = max_depth + 1`
+- `lower = [-1, -1, ...]` (invalid coordinates)
+- `upper = [-1, -1, ...]` (invalid coordinates)

 ## Demo Script